Recommended Cultural Events in Southeastern Utah: Arts and Culture of Southern Utah – Gateway Luxury RV

 A Thriving Visual Arts Scene

 Today, Southern Utah has a thriving visual arts scene, where local artists continue to draw inspiration directly from the land around them.
-It’s no surprise that the towering red cliffs and vast desert skies fuel the imaginations of painters, sculptors, and photographers.
+It’s no surprise that the towering red cliffs and vast desert skies fuel the imaginations of painters, sculptors, and photographers, offering visitors the chance to view both remarkable works of art and the stunning landscapes that inspire them.
 You just need to know where to find them!

 Southern Utah’s Art Capitals